-ADACOM is a "Processing Center," as described in CP § 1.1.2.1.2, which means ADACOM has established a secure facility housing, among other things, CA systems, including the cryptographic modules holding the private keys used for the issuance of Certificates.
-ADACOM acts as a CA in the VTN and performs all Certificate lifecycle services of issuing, managing, revoking, and renewing Certificates.
-It also provides CA key management and Certificate lifecycle services on behalf of its Enterprise Customers or the Enterprise Customers of the Service Centers subordinate to ADACOM.
-ADACOM also offers Certificates in three lines of business:
+ADACOM has established a secure facility housing, among other things, CA systems, including the cryptographic modules holding the private keys used for the issuance of Certificates.
+ADACOM acts as a CA within DigiCert's PKI and performs all Certificate lifecycle services of issuing, managing, revoking, and renewing Certificates.